 - With fruit pies, after about 40 minutes of baking, check to make sure the vent holes are clear.

-Problem: You followed the recipe, your dough sticks together when you pinch it, but then it just crumbles apart.
+Problem: You followed the recipe, and your dough sticks together when you pinch it, but then it just crumbles apart.

 Cause: Water or fat, not enough of one or the other.
-A common reason pie dough turns out too dry is because the dry ingredients weren't measured properly and there is more flour than there should be.
+A common reason pie dough turns out too dry is because the dry ingredients weren't measured properly, and there is more flour than there should be.
 In turn, there is also not enough moisture.

 Solution: Add a tablespoon of water and knead into the dough.
 Repeat, one tablespoon at a time, until the dough sticks together.
 To avoid this from happening in the future:

 - Be sure to measure dry ingredients with the correct measuring utensils.